7 min read

-This can be achieved on one page with QuickBooks as a Profit & Loss Budget Performance report.
-In QuickBooks departments are called classes and a well run organization will drive the budgets down to each department head so budget vs. actual numbers can be filtered easily by department.
-Having a budget at the department-level and not just the whole organization is important because it can help inform the decisions a board member has to make.
+This can be achieved on one page with QuickBooks® as a Profit & Loss Budget Performance report.
+In QuickBooks, departments are called classes and a well-run organization will drive the budgets down to each department head so budget vs. actual numbers can be filtered easily by the department.
+Having a budget at the department level and not just the whole organization is important because it can help inform the decisions a board member has to make.

 These decisions are usually around where to invest additional funds, if they’re available, or where to cut your losses if funding dries up.
 The job of the board is to make these difficult decisions.
 To do so, the board must have its fingers on the pulse of where the organization is most effective in its current operations so you can surgically improve the budget.

 Ideally, you will use QuickBooks sub-classes to look at the budget vs. actual for each program within a department.
 Then you can compare the actual expenses of each program against that plan to understand where variances lie (this typically tells you where problems can occur).

 For most nonprofits, cash flow is always a challenge.
 You’ll need a cash flow forecast in order to stay on top of inflows and outflows of funds.
 If cash flow isn’t a concern for your organization, then the budget vs. actual is your most valuable report.